Understanding and Managing Panic Attacks: Symptoms and Effective Control Strategies

 - Escalating Symptoms: Symptoms tend to intensify rapidly, reaching a peak before gradually subsiding.

-Practical Strategies to Control Panic Attacks
+Practical Techniques to Control Panic Attacks

 While panic attacks can feel uncontrollable, there are various techniques that individuals can employ to regain a sense of control and manage the symptoms effectively: